-Every business has a similar goal – to grow.
+Business objectives typically have shared a similar goal – to grow.
+Learning and development plans, when done well, are supposed to grow with you.
 Learning and development plans, when done well, are supposed to grow with you.
 Traditional and more formal approaches to learning limit an organization’s capacity to scale their learning with their growth.

-Remember that onboarding one or two people is a completely different task than onboarding seven or eight.
-There is high risk involved when your learning foundation is not capable of supporting your people, and it should be a top priority.
+There is a high risk involved when your LMS or learning solution is not capable of supporting your people, and it should be a top priority.

-One of the best indicators of success in talent development is your customer satisfaction scores.
+One of the best indicators of success in talent development is your customer satisfaction metrics.
 When employees retain knowledge from your training and development strategies, it’s directly reflected in a customer’s experience with your brand.
-When professionals are enabled to succeed, their job performance speaks for itself through your customers.
+When are enabled to succeed, their job performance speaks for itself through your customers.

 With all of the resources you are pouring into a learning management system and new learning methods that you are devising, it’s important that they prove their value.
 Here is where L&D has failed in the past:

 TD (no, not touchdown): Top down formal training is traditionally how previous generations have learned.
 We’re not saying that this mode of learning should be written off, but rather that it does not work on its own.

 Top down learning is most effective when it’s supplemented.
 HR Technologists highlights that multiple components make up positive and successful learning experiences.
 They also point out that Human Resources professionals recommend following the 70:20:10 model when inventing your learning design.

 This suggests that employees pick up 70% of skills through their jobs, 20% through peers and colleagues, and 10% through formal training sessions.

 On its own, formal training simply does not hit the mark.
 Human Resources and L&D professionals should rather provide learning opportunities that encourage blended learning and collaboration amongst peers and learning new skills in the flow of work/on the job in addition to formal training.